-Postural control – Part 2
+Postural Control – Part 2

 Each skiing situation requires a specific posture originated by sensors’ activation distributed throughout our body, triggering a series of reactions.
 The first sensation perceived when skiing is our muscle tone degree while opposing gravity.
 While moving through changing environments, our nervous system constantly updates the sensory information process on our posture estimation.